Deformations of special Legendrian submanifolds in Sasaki-Einstein manifolds

 \section{Introduction}

-Calabi-Yau manifolds can be studied in many categories, complex geometry, K\"{a}hler geometry, algebraic geometry, etc. From the view point of calibrated geometry which is invented by Harvey and Lawson~\cite{HL}, any Calabi-Yau structure induces a calibration given by the real part of a holomorphic volume form.
-Recall that a calibration is a closed form with comass $1$ and a calibrated submanifold is defined by a submanifold in which the calibration equals to a volume form.
+Calabi-Yau manifolds can be studied in many categories, complex geometry, K\"{a}hler geometry, algebraic geometry, etc. From the view point of calibrated geometry which was initiated by Harvey and Lawson~\cite{HL}, any Calabi-Yau structure induces a calibration given by the real part of a holomorphic volume form.
+Recall that a calibration is a closed differential form with comass $1$ and a calibrated submanifold is defined by a submanifold in which the calibration equals to a volume form.
 Special Lagrangian submanifolds in Calabi-Yau manifolds are calibrated submanifolds.
 McLean provided the deformation theory for calibrated submanifolds~\cite{Mc}.
-In particular, he showed that the moduli space of compact special Lagrangian submanifolds is smooth and the tangent space is given harmonic $1$-forms.
-An important point of his proof was that any special Lagrangian submanifold is characterized as a submanifold where the imaginary part of the holomorphic volume form and the symplectic form vanish.
+In particular, he showed that the moduli space of compact special Lagrangian submanifolds is smooth and the tangent space is given by the vector space of harmonic $1$-forms.
+An important point of his proof was that any special Lagrangian submanifold is characterized as a submanifold where the imaginary part of the holomorphic volume form and the symplectic K\"{a}hler form vanish.